-Our goal at Garmin is to ensure human rights are upheld for all workers involved in our supply chain and individuals experience safe, fair and non-discriminatory working conditions.
+Our goal at Garmin is to ensure that human rights are upheld for all workers involved in our supply chain and that individuals experience safe, fair and nondiscriminatory working conditions.
 Garmin supports suppliers who share our belief that fair labor practices and safe working environments are an inherent part of human rights.

 California Transparency in Supply Chains Act of 2010

 On Jan.
 1, 2012, the California Transparency in Supply Chains Act of 2010 (SB 657) went into effect.
 This law was designed to increase the amount of information made available by certain manufacturers and retailers regarding their efforts, if any, to address the issue of modern slavery and human trafficking.
 Specifically, the act requires certain manufacturers and retail sellers to “disclose their efforts to eradicate modern slavery and human trafficking from their direct supply chains for tangible goods offered for sale.”